 Whelan M.J., Ramos A., Villa R., Guymer I., Jefferson B., Rayner M. (2020) A new conceptual model of pesticide transfers from agricultural land to surface waters with a specific focus on metaldehyde.
 Environmental Science: Processes and Impacts 22, 956 – 972

 Fieldwork for this project will take place locally at Loddington, about 15 miles from Leicester.
 Short of a complete lockdown, access to field sites and equipment should be unhindered by COVID-19.
 However, vehicle sharing may be restricted or not possible which would increase the costs of fieldwork if separate vehicles need to be used.
 These costs will be covered by consultancy funds which have already been acquired by Professor Whelan.
 Access to laboratories may be restricted in some lockdown scenarios but once training has been given, the student can work largely independently.
 COVID procedures have already been drawn up for the safe use of the UoL laboratories and are currently operational.
 Training in modelling techniques can be given via Teams sessions if needed.
-This is not ideal but has been achieved successfully in the March-September 2020 lockdown.
+This is not ideal but has been achieved successfully in the March-September 2020 and January-May 2021 lockdowns.